daidanckc/LearnGit/readme.txt

 Git creates a new branch is very quick.
 Git leads conflicts sometimes mergeing branches.
 I have not finished work yet, but I have to fix one bug in master branch firstly.
 To push origin dev branch.
+On another client to develp programme.